Moving to the Netherlands? Make getting a job easier with our ultimate guide to finding a job in the Netherlands.

 If you work for a smaller company then you will generally need to be able to speak Dutch in order to participate in a meeting or make a presentation.

-Expats who speak French, German, Flemish, or a Scandinavian language are always in demand.
+Expats who speak French, German, Dutch, or a Scandinavian language are always in demand.
 To learn Dutch, you can find many Dutch language courses in the Netherlands.

 Qualifications to work in the Netherlands

 Your chance of finding work in the Netherlands is greater if you hold at least a Bachelor’s degree.
-To find out whether your qualification is recognized or your profession regulated in the Netherlands, see the Nuffic website (the organization for international co-operation in education).
+To find out whether your qualification is recognized or your profession regulated in the Netherlands, visit Nuffic (the organization for international co-operation in education).

 If you get an interview for a job, you’ll need to show original testimonials or references from former employers.
 Because of this, make sure you bring diplomas, degree certificates, and employer testimonials when you move to the Netherlands.